 A. The Biographic File drawn up by the candidate.
-The file is available to all who have a right to contribute to the evaluative file.
+The file is available to all who have a right to contribute to the Evaluative File.

 B. The General Evaluative File, containing confidential information that the candidate may review before the President's decision is made.
-This material is available to the appropriate faculty group Library Appointment and Promotion Committee, the appropriate Library Faculty, to the Committee on Library Personnel Policy Appointment and Promotion Committee University Senate's Library Promotion and Tenure Committee and to the higher academic administrators, as well as to the candidate, at the appropriate time.
+This material is available to the Library Appointment and Promotion Committee, the appropriate Library Faculty, the University Senate's Library Promotion and Tenure Committee and the higher academic administrators, as well as to the candidate, at the appropriate time.

-C. The Special Evaluative File, containing confidential material that is not accessible to the candidate, but only to the appropriate faculty_Library Appointment and Promotion Committee, the appropriate Library Faculty_the Committee on Library Personnel PolicyAppointment and Promotion Committee University Senate's Library Promotion and Tenure Committee, and the higher academic administrators.
+C. The Special Evaluative File, containing confidential material that is not accessible to the candidate, but only to the Library Appointment and Promotion Committee, the appropriate Library Faculty, the University Senate's Library Promotion and Tenure Committee, and the higher academic administrators.

-2.4.2 The Director shall be responsible for the collection and submission of appropriate materials on each candidate for promotion and/or continuing appointment (see 2.1.1).
+2.4.2 The Director Director shall be responsible for the collection and submission of appropriate materials on each candidate for promotion and/or continuing appointment (see 2.1.1).
 When the Director is a candidate, the administrator to whom the Director reports shall be responsible for the preparation of the Candidacy File.
 The Candidacy File shall not be circulated to persons other than those specifically authorized to review it in accordance with these Procedures, with the exception that the Biographic File may be made available to others at the request of the candidate.
 Items contained in the Special Evaluative File will not became part of the personnel file.